-This example shows how to acquire a waveform from both channels of an Agilent Technologies® M9210A digitizer using an IVI-C driver, and display it in MATLAB.
+This example shows how to acquire a waveform from both channels of a Keysight technologies® (formerly Agilent Technologies®) M9210A digitizer using an IVI-C driver, and display it in MATLAB.
 Instrument Control Toolbox™ software supports communication with instruments through IVI drivers.
 For a complete list of hardware supported, visit the Instrument Control Toolbox™ supported hardware page.

 mex -setup to select Visual Studio as the compiler to be used when loading the IVI Driver.

-Ensure that the instrument has been configured in the VISA utility (such as Agilent Connection Expert) before you run this example.
+Ensure that the instrument has been configured in the VISA utility (such as Agilent Connection Expert) before you execute this example.

 INSTRHWINFO to find the instrument resource string